Modern Cross-Device Testing for Android & iOS Apps

 Using the Applitools Visual AI allows you to extend coverage at the top of your Test Automation Pyramid by including AI-based visual testing along with your UI/UX testing.

-Using the Applitools Native Mobile Grid for cross device testing of Android and iOS apps makes your CI loop faster by providing seamless scaling across all supported devices as part of the same test execution cycle.
+Using the Applitools Native Mobile Library for cross-device testing of Android and iOS apps makes your CI loop faster by providing seamless scaling across all supported devices as part of the same test execution cycle.

 You can watch my video on Mobile Testing 360deg (https://applitools.com/event/mobile-testing-360deg/) where I share many examples and details related to the above to include as part of your mobile testing strategy.

-To start using the Native Mobile Grid, simply sign up at the link below to request access.
-You can read more about the Applitools Native Mobile Grid in our blog post or on our website.
+To start using the Native Mobile Library, simply sign up at the link below to request access.
+You can read more about the Applitools Native Mobile Library on our website.

 Happy testing!